-- 1. Prior to the commencement of any works, a full site Construction Environmental Management Plan, including a dedicated pollution prevention section, shall be submitted to and approved in writing by the Council, as Planning Authority, in consultation with SEPA; and thereafter all work shall be carried out in accordance with the approved plan. - Reason In order to minimise the impacts of necessary construction works on the environment. - 2.
-No development shall commence until an amended Landscape Scheme has been submitted to and approved by the Council, as Planning Authority.
-This shall be based upon the Planning Landscaping Layout drawing number MS01 PL03 Rev N and Landscape Management Plan MS01\SL\PL-05, and show and clarify the following:
+1. Prior to the commencement of any works, a full site Construction Environmental Management Plan, including a dedicated pollution prevention section, shall be submitted to and approved in writing by the Council, as Planning Authority, in consultation with SEPA; and thereafter all work shall be carried out in accordance with the approved plan.

+Reason - In order to minimise the impacts of necessary construction works on the environment.

+2. No development shall commence until an amended Landscape Scheme has been submitted to and approved by the Council, as Planning Authority.
+This shall be based upon the Planning Landscaping Layout drawing number MS01_PH2-3PL03

+E and detail the following: